The Dickson Experimental Sound Film: Rediscovery

+Restoration

 The connection between the film and the cylinder was not made until 1998 when Loughney and Edison NHS sound recordings curator Jerry Fabris arranged for the cylinder to be repaired and its contents recovered at the Rodgers and Hammerstein Archive of Recorded Sound in New York.
 A new reel-to-reel master was created, allowing for fidelity reproduction onto digital audio tape.
 As the library was not equipped to synchronize the recovered soundtrack with the film element, producer and restoration specialist Rick Schmidlin suggested that award-winning film editor Walter Murch be enlisted on the project (the two had worked together on the 1998 restoration of Orson Welles's Touch of Evil).
 Murch was given the short piece of film and the two minutes of sound recovered from the cylinder to work with.
 By digitally converting the film and editing the media together, Murch synchronized the visual and audio elements.
 Industrial Light & Magic also had an unspecified role in the film's restoration.
 This version was projected on a 20' screen at the Edison National Historic Site on June 1, 2002, as part of the Black Maria Film Festival.

 On the cylinder, before the camera starts rolling, a man's voice can be heard to say, "I asked if it's working.
 Is it working already?
 Go ahead."
 This extra sound is included on the version of the film that was distributed in the early 2000s.
 However, since filming had not yet begun when the words were uttered, this cannot be claimed as the first incidence of the spoken word on film.

+Uncertainty on intended frame per second

 One question that remains unanswered is how the eventual running time of just over 17 seconds was arrived at.
 Per the curatorial reports, the 35-mm prints have a standard 16 frames per foot of film—39 ft plus 14 frames thus equals a total of 638 frames.
 Murch describes the film as having been shot at 40 frames per second (fps); Loughney describes it as 46 fps.
 At 40 fps, 638 frames would run 15.95 seconds, which should be the maximum length of the restored film if all other reports are correct; as Loughney notes, at 46 fps, the film would last 13.86 seconds.
 If the latter figure is correct, as many as 9 seconds of film are missing from both extant prints if the entire violin performance was filmed.
 On the basis of his own tests of eighteen Kinetoscope films, scholar Gordon Hendricks argued that no Kinetoscope films were shot at 46 fps, making the speed of 40 fps reported by Murch more likely.
-Yet there is still a difference of more than a second between the maximum potential running time at that speed and the actual duration of the film as digitized by Murch.
-That 17-second running time works out to an average camera speed of approximately 37.5 fps, a significant difference from Murch's report.
+The clip that runs with this Wikipedia page is ~16 seconds long, which confirms Murch's analysis.
+Dickson himself, in his 1895 book The History of the Kinetoscope says that the Edison camera ran at 40 fps.